sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 3] - (2-3) Custom Training Job.md

-# Fashion MNIST GCP [Phase 3]: (2/3) Custom Training Job
+# Fashion MNIST GCP [Phase 3]: (2/3) Custom Training Job with Experiments

 ### Overview
 This document details the process of transitioning the Fashion MNIST image classification model from an interactive notebook environment to a containerized custom training job architecture for Vertex AI.
 This implementation demonstrates professional ML engineering practices by creating a modular, scalable training solution designed for Google Cloud's infrastructure.
-While quota limitations prevented the actual execution of the Vertex AI Custom Job, the complete architecture and implementation were successfully prepared, and an alternative local training approach was utilized to maintain project progress.
+While quota limitations prevented the actual execution of the Vertex AI Custom Job, the complete architecture and implementation were successfully prepared, including Vertex AI Experiments integration for comprehensive tracking and analysis.
+An alternative local training approach was utilized to maintain project progress.

 ### Completed Tasks